lukensmall/pkg_ping/README.md

 It defaults to precaching your dns server by looking up a mirror's ip address(es) so there is no inconsistency caused by determining ftp download speed with inconsistent dns query times.

+I added an actual ping call to further optimize network traffic to each mirror to eliminate further ftp timing inconsistencies.

 It restarts for most initial ftp call error cases which can be fixed with a different random number.

 pkg_ping uses pledge and unveil for OpenBSD version 6.4 and later.
 I don't recommend running it altered without pledge() or unveil().